 * Daily rental rates used here are an example only and will vary seasonally.

-Here at Travellers Autobarn we buy and sell cars directly at our branches (Sydney, Melbourne, Darwin, Perth and Cairns) as well as operating a car sales website www.cars4backpackers.com.au where you can buy or sell to fellow travellers.
-If you’re interested in buying or selling a car to us directly give us a call on 1800 674 374 and our Sales and Buyback team will be happy to assist you.
-Otherwise go ahead check out the cars4backpackers website which features more useful info on buying or selling a car and shows you what’s on offer and the opportunity to list your vehicle.
+Here at Travellers Autobarn, we sell ex-rental cars and campervans directly at our branches (Sydney, Melbourne, Darwin, Perth, Brisbane, and Cairns).
+If you’re interested in buying a car or campervan directly give us a call on 1800 674 374 and our Sales and Buyback team will be happy to assist you.
 We hope you found this blog post useful and it helps you make the decision that’s right for you!
-For all campervan or car hire click here, and sales enquiries click here, or give us a call on 1800 674 374.
+For all campervan or car hire click here, and sales enquiries click here or give us a call on 1800 674 374.

 Bastian is the Sales & Marketing Manager here at Travellers Autobarn.
 He holds a Master of Commerce in Marketing and International Business Management, and 20+ years experience in campervan hire, road trips and travel.